Li Wei was born in Hubei province in 1970.

 Did you face some unexpected moments during your photography projects?

 Yes, many, such as the sudden change of the climate, and new ideas to be inserted.

 “Li Wei states that these images are not computer montages, but that he uses mirrors, metal wires, scaffolding and acrobatics.”
 Hemmy

 Can you share with us any story behind your photos, that makes them special for you?

-I worked with many friends from different backgrounds, but the same thing is the happiness.
+I worked with many friends from different backgrounds, but the same thing is happiness.
 In 2012, I did a project in South France, and I was hung up in the sky with a yacht, when we’ve finished shooting, I was accidentally fell into the water with the yacht.
 And I broke 4 ribs.
-And I laid on the bed in the hospital for one month and thought about the life and art.
-And I finally realised that what I do is what I like and it is my religion.
+And I laid on the bed in the hospital for one month and thought about life and art.
+And I finally realized that what I do is what I like and it is my religion.